Security-Onion-Solutions/securityonion-docs/cases.rst

 On the Comments tab, you can add comments about the case.
 The Comments field uses markdown syntax and you can read more about that at https://www.markdownguide.org/cheat-sheet/.

 If you've enabled :ref:`pro`, then when adding a comment you can also specify how many hours you spent working on that activity.
-You can then see the total time spent by all analysts in the Summary in the upper right corner.
+You can then see the total time spent by all analysts in the Summary in the upper-right corner.

 Attachments
 -----------